 Applicable terms, laws and rules for the RTP Service: These RTP Service terms are in addition to other terms covering Consumer Accounts (i) throughout this Agreement, including, but not limited to, the “Reporting Unauthorized Transactions” and “Reporting Errors” Sections, where applicable, and (ii) Your Deposit Account Agreement.
 However, if there is any conflict between these RTP Service terms and (i) the remainder of this Agreement or (ii) Your Deposit Account Agreement, these RTP Service terms control.

-Use of the RTP Service for Consumer Accounts is governed by all applicable Federal laws of the United States of America, the RTP rules, and the laws of the state of New York (and without regard to its conflict of laws principles), excluding Article 4A of the New York Uniform Commercial Code.
+Use of the RTP Service is further governed by all applicable Federal laws of the United States of America, the RTP rules, and the laws of the state of New York (and without regard to its conflict of laws principles), except that, for Consumer Accounts, Article 4A of the New York Uniform Commercial Code is excluded.

 You may initiate a wire transfer from an eligible Consumer or Business Account to a Recipient located in the United States by providing us with the Recipient’s name, address, U.S. bank account and routing number.
 You acknowledge that any bank involved in a wire transfer (including us) may rely exclusively on the Recipient information you provide.